Myrmecoman/sc2_image_processing_api/README.md

 # About the OCR (optical character recognition)
 Tesserocr is reputed faster and usually more precise than pytesseract, however it is more complicated to install.

-- If you want to use pytesseract, set the USE_TESSETOCR variable to False in the screenshot_maker.py script.
+- If you want to use pytesseract, set the USE_TESSETOCR variable to False in the UI_processor.py script.
 - If you want to use tesserocr : https://github.com/sirfz/tesserocr

 # Files description
 - clicker_helper : provides location to click on the middle or right window of the game.
 - units_dictionaries : dictionaries providing useful info corresponding to different units and buildings.
-- screenshot_maker : makes a screenshot of the game and extracts usefull info such as supply, mineral, gas etc..
+- UI_processor : makes a screenshot of the game and extracts usefull info from UI such as supply, mineral, gas etc..
 Also extracts cropped parts of the game (minimap, central window, right window etc...).
 - main : can be used to write testing code to familiarize with the API.
 - 4raks_example_bot : a simple bot making a 4 barracks all in using this API.
 The code is 300 lines long and it is not smart at all but this demonstrates that boting using graphics only is possible !
 Be careful this code might not work if you have different keybinds, espacialy for the A move since I have a french keyboard and use T move instead.